-- Be duly authorized to carry out mortgage business in Puerto Rico. - Execute and comply with a Memorandum of Understanding (MOU) whereby the Lending Institution agrees to comply with Program Guidelines and all applicable federal, state, and local laws and regulations. - Maintain an established point of contact for the HBA Program and ensure that mortgage officers are trained to use the System for Subsidy Program (SSP) HBA Platform and understand the underwriting requirements outlined in these Program Guidelines.
+- Be duly authorized to carry out mortgage business in Puerto Rico. - Execute and comply with a Memorandum of Understanding (MOU) whereby the Lending Institution agrees to comply with Program Guidelines and all applicable federal, state, and local laws and regulations. - Maintain an established point of contact for the HBA Program and ensure that mortgage officers are trained to use the HBA Platform and understand the underwriting requirements outlined in these Program Guidelines.